lakmeer/colossal-pinball/notes.md

 - The table is much taller than a normal table but you play one tables worth at a time
 - Progress the game in sectors but gating each one until a mode is completed
-- Each sector represents going deeping into the ocean and gets harder
+- Each sector represents going deeper into the ocean and gets harder
 - More flippers come into play as you move up the table
 - Falling back down doesnt drain the ball but drops you back to an earlier sector, but new drains exist at weird locations in deeper zones